 If possible, choose a vertically mounted cooling solution that can blow in the direction of the exhaust fan in your case.

 To check if a large amount of noise is being generated from your CPU fan, take a rear of a pen or any plastic object that is relatively tough and slowly approach the center of the fan with it.

-Hold it up against the center area of the fan blade until the fan stops.
+Hold it up against the center area of the fan (smooth center part) until the fan stops.
 If the noise goes away, you will have to replace it.

 Do not hold the fan too long.
 A few seconds to compare the noise will be plenty enough time.

 Make sure the fan is secure.
 Some CPU fans have mounting screws or clips.
-If they aren’t secure, you could be experiencing some vibration noises from it.
+If they aren’t secure, you could be experiencing some vibration noises from them.

 The same test can be conducted to figure out if your graphics card fans are noisy.

 Hold a piece of strong plastic up against the graphics card fan(s) to stop them and take note of the noise levels.

 Again, don’t hold the fan(s) in the stopped position for too long as you risk permanent damage if something overheats.